Functions on the commuting stack via Langlands duality: Introduction

 \section{Introduction}

 This paper is part of a broader study of the cocenter of the universal affine Hecke category.
-Its main results include (i) a semi-orthogonal decomposition of the cocenter, as found in Theorem~\ref{thm:main in intro}, whose distinguished case spelled out in Theorem~\ref{thm:intro ff} proves a conjecture of~\cite{liUniformizationSemistableBundles2021}; and (ii) the calculation of endomorphisms of a distinguished Whittaker object in the cocenter, as found in Theorem~\ref{thm:intro end in crit}, which builds on work of~\cite{liDerivedCategoriesCharactera}.
-In a sequel, we will combine the results of this paper with those of~\cite{nadlerAutomorphicGluingFunctor} to identify the cocenter of the universal affine Hecke category with the genus one automorphic category in Betti Geometric Langlands, proving the Betti Geometric Langlands Conjecture in genus one.
-But already a concrete output of the results proved here is a calculation of the dg algebra of global functions on the commuting stack of a reductive group.
-We will first explain this application, then turn to more details of the main results of the paper.
+Its main results include (i) a semi-orthogonal decomposition of the cocenter, as found in Theorem~\ref{thm:main in intro}, whose distinguished case spelled out in Theorem~\ref{thm:intro ff} proves a conjecture of~\cite{liUniformizationSemistableBundles2021}; and (ii) the calculation of endomorphisms of a distinguished Whittaker object in the cocenter, as found in Theorem~\ref{thm:intro end in crit}, which builds on work of~\cite{liDerivedCategoriesCharactera,liDerivedCategoriesCharacterb}.
+In a sequel, we will combine the results of this paper with those of~\cite{nadlerAutomorphicGluingFunctor} to identify the cocenter of the universal affine Hecke category with the genus one automorphic category in Betti Geometric Langlands, giving an elliptic realization of affine character sheaves.
+Our aim in this paper is to show that, assuming a universal variant of Bezrukavnikov's spectral description of the affine Hecke category as formalized in Ansatz~\ref{ans:intro univ aff equiv}, we obtain a formula, as found in Theorem~\ref{intro main cor}, for the dg algebra of global functions on the commuting stack of a reductive group.
+When the corresponding derived group is simply-connected, the formula was conjectured in~\cite[Conjecture 1]{berestRepresentationHomologyTopological2022}, but to our knowledge is new in general.
+In particular, it shows that the ring of invariant functions on the commuting scheme is reduced.
+(See Remark~\ref{rem:history} for a brief discussion of prior work on this question.)